Frobenius monoidal functors induced by Frobenius extensions of Hopf algebras: Introduction

 We apply our results to various classes of examples of Frobenius extensions of Hopf algebras, including: \begin{itemize} \item Some examples of restricted Lie algebras, see \Cref{ex:restrictedLie}. \item Induction along the extension $H\subset \Drin(H)$ for the \emph{Drinfeld double} $\Drin(H)$ of a unimodular Hopf algebra $H$ gives a Frobenius monoidal functor, see \Cref{sec:Drin-double}. \item The inclusion of the large central subalgebra $\OH\subset U_\epsilon(\fr{g})$ into the \emph{De Concini--Kac--Procesi form of the quantized enveloping algebra} at a root of unity $\epsilon$ of odd order $\ell$ gives a Frobenius monoidal induction functor.
 This functor only extends to Yetter--Drinfeld categories as a braided lax or oplax monoidal functor but not as a braided Frobenius monoidal functor, see \Cref{sec:quantum-groups}. \item If $\ell>3$ we show that any Hopf subalgebra $K\subset u_\epsilon(\fr{g})$ of the \emph{small quantum group} that yields a Frobenius extension is an extension of $u_\epsilon(\fr{h})$, for a Lie subalgebra $\fr{h}\subset\fr{g}$, by an enlargement of the Cartan part, see \Cref{sec:u-subHopf}. \item Finally, we consider the \emph{Kac--Paljutkin algebra} $H_8$, an $8$-dimensional semisimple Hopf algebra, which contains the group algebra of the Klein four-group $\sfC_2\times \sfC_2$.
 We investigate the extension to Drinfeld centers of the induction functor along this Frobenius extension in detail and identify the simple objects in its image.
 Moreover, we use this functor to construct rigid Frobenius algebras in $\cZ(\lMod{H_8})$, see Sections~\ref{sec:KP-algebras}--\ref{sec:Frob-alg-KP}. \end{itemize}

 It is an interesting question which of the results of the present paper can be generalized to (finite abelian) tensor categories.
-Indeed, while this paper was being completed, Harshit Yadav announced to us an upcoming paper \cite{JY} which will show that if $G\colon \cC\to \cD$ is a functor of finite abelian tensor categories which preserves projectives (see also \cite{Shi5}*{Lemma~4.3} for equivalent conditions), then $G$ is a Frobenius functor if and only if its right adjoint is a Frobenius monoidal functor.
-This result, in particular, applies to the case when $G$ is the restriction functor along an inclusion of finite-dimensional Hopf algebras (which always preserves projective objects), recovering the finite-dimensional case of \Cref{intro-thm:A}.
-We thank Harshit Yadav and Kenichi Shimizu for helpful comments on topics related to this work.
+After completion of the present paper, \cite{JY} appeared which contains several results in this direction.
+In particular, \Cref{question1} and \Cref{question2} were answered in the affirmative in \cite{JY}*{Theorem 3.23}.
+We thank Harshit Yadav and Kenichi Shimizu for helpful comments on topics related to this work.\footnote{We also thank the anonymous referee for helping us improve this manuscripts, see especially \Cref{ex:small-Frob-big}.}

 The paper is structured as follows: We start by including necessary preliminaries in \Cref{sec:prelim} and present results on Frobenius extensions of Hopf algebras, mostly obtained from \cites{Sch, FMS}, in \Cref{sec:Hopf}.
 The main results of the paper are found in \Cref{sec:main} while \Cref{sec:examples} is devoted to classes of examples.
 At the end, in \Cref{sec:open-questions}, we include some open questions.